Kuann/interview/fundamental.md

 3. (Optional) Client can also send SYN(x + 2) to transfer data.

 To stop a TCP connection
-1. Client send a package with FIN(x) signal to finsih a connection.
+1. Client send a package with FIN(x) signal to finish the connection.
 2. Server send a package with ACK(x + 1) signal and FIN(y) signal to client.
 3. Client send a package with ACK(y + 1) to the server.